Smooth Generalized Interval Exchange Transformations with Wandering Intervals, from explicit Derived from pseudo-Anosov maps: Introduction

-While proving Theorems \ref{thm:f_mixing} and \ref{thm:intro_flow}, we obtain the following result: \begin{theorem} For all self-similar IET $T_0$ arising from a pseudo-Anosov map which fixes an Abelian differential, there exists a $\mathcal{C}^1$ GIET $T$ semi-conjugated to $T_0$ such that \begin{enumerate}[label=(\roman*) ] \item $T$ has a unique minimal set.
-This set is a Cantor set and is an attractor for $T$ and $T^{-1}$, \item $T$ is uniquely ergodic, \item $T$ has wandering intervals. \end{enumerate} Furthermore $T$ can be chosen to be the Poincar\'e map of a $\mathcal{C}^1$ flow of a surface and to have a unique wandering interval. \end{theorem}
+In this paper, we prove the following result using an explicit construction. \begin{theorem} For all self-similar IET $T_0$, there exists a $\mathcal{C}^1$ GIET $T$ semi-conjugated to $T_0$ such that \begin{enumerate}[label=(\roman*) ] \item $T$ has a unique minimal set $\Omega$.
+This set is a Cantor set and is an attractor for $T$ and $T^{-1}$, \item $T$ is uniquely ergodic, of unique invariant measure $\nu$ supported by $\Omega$, \item $T$ has wandering intervals. \end{enumerate} Furthermore $T$ can be chosen to be the Poincar\'e map of a $\mathcal{C}^1$ flow of a surface and to have any number of wandering intervals. \end{theorem}